appfolio/gemsurance/README.md

 # Gemsurance: Insurance for your Gems

 Gemsurance is a tool for monitoring if any of your Ruby Gems are out-of-date or vulnerable.
 It uses [Bundler](https://github.com/bundler/bundler) and the [Ruby Advisory Database](https://github.com/rubysec/ruby-advisory-db) to do so.
+It's similar to bundler-audit, but outputs an HTML report and determines which gems are out-of-date as well.

 ## Getting started
 To install Gemsurance, add